What are you looking for? Type something in the box and press Search.

-At the eastern end of the Lady Chapel is a chapel dedicated to the men of the RAF who died in the Battle of Britain.
+At the eastern end of the Lady Chapel is the Royal Air Force chapel dedicated to the men who died in the Battle of Britain in 1940.

 On the outbreak of the second world war in 1939 many of the Abbey's treasures were evacuated for safety to country houses, such as Mentmore.

 The 16th-century historian John Leland called the Henry VII Lady Chapel ‘the wonder of the world’ and it continues to inspire wonder amongst visitors today.